This wall

 Galatians 5:22-23

-These are the fruits the Lord tells us to bare.
-Although patience or joy or self-control or etc... may not come naturally, we're still supposed to live them out.
+the Lord tells us to bare.
+Although patience or joy or self-control or etc...

 Yes, in real life.
 Not just in our heads!

-Let me tell you that it's really hard to be patient with my two year old who spills 40 glasses of water each day.
-Or decides she doesn't like to wear diapers, yet has NO awareness of when she has to pee.
+it's really hard to be patient with my two year old who spills 40 glasses of

-It's hard for me to love my husband unconditionally when he gets home later from work than I expect.
-And let me tell you that I lack gentleness with him when it happens multiple nights in a row!
-Ouch.
-That's two right there!
+gets home later from work than I expect.
+And let me tell you that I lack gentleness

 Here's the thing.
 I don't have to bare these fruits on my own.
 Or get frustrated and give up when they don't come naturally.
 How FREEING!